aawarner/CSR1000v_Vmware_Deployment/README.md

 ### Role Variables

-The "deploy-vm-template" role accepts various variables including:
+The "deploy-vm-template" and the "destroy-vm" role accept various variables including:

 #### Vmware vCenter Environment